March 4, 2016

 - Easy topics: new partners and new clients.
 Sharing successes helps build street creed.

 - Opinions – Longer original content with the most social and SEO impact

 - Videos – I know many people are camera shy, but Google is an amazing tool for SEO – mainly because Google owns YOUTUBE.
 A book can be written about video, but it’s starting to happen big, and really deserves another article.

 - Power Points: Add to slide share – helps with SEO.
 You can also embed the slide share to your website.

 NOTE: How to get it all done?
 No staff and no budget?
 Consider hiring a passionate student in your field of practice to write 2 articles per month.
 Give them the topic and make sure a partner approves the article.

-Pick one area of practice or topic and spend 2 months on that area.
-Narrow casting focus can help you achieve results more quickly than having strategy spread too thin.
-You will notice the increase on those pages on your website.
+Pick one area of practice or topic and spend 2 months in that area.
+Narrow casting focus can help you achieve results more quickly than having a strategy spread too thin.
+You will notice the increase in those pages on your website.
 Are people landing on them and not calling or emailing?
 This is a great opportunity to evaluate the page structure and/or your website content to make that area generate phone calls and leads.

 Be authentic and be passionate:

 Don’t write about something just to write about it.
 Have a view point that is uniquely yours, generate and encourage conversation.